-Back in November I became inspired by the knowledge that my favorite old school DOS MODplayer had “recently” received an update, and expressed my intention to more-or-less recreate the 486-class DOS PC upon which I enjoyed many, many hours of MOD music, scenedemos and games back in 1996 or so.
+Back in November I became inspired by the knowledge that my favorite old school DOS MODplayer had “recently” received an update, and expressed my intention (part 1) to more-or-less recreate the 486-class DOS PC upon which I enjoyed many, many hours of MOD music, scenedemos and games back in 1996 or so.

-Well, it was a long road getting everything together, but a few weeks ago I finally completed the build.
+Well, it was a long road (part 2) getting everything together, but a few weeks ago I finally completed the build.
 I took a detour or two from the original plan but, for the most part, the PC is the same machine I was using nearly 20 years ago:

 - AMD 5×86 133 (overclocked to 160MHz, making for a 40MHz bus)

 - ASUS PVI-486SP3 motherboard (VLB, PCI, ISA slots) w/ 256K L2 cache, 32MB RAM

 - Cardex Tseng ET4000/W32p-based VLB video card w/ 2MB DRAM

 - Seagate Hawk 1GB SCSI HD

 - Gravis Ultrasound (“Classic”) w/ 1MB sample DRAM